SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 ingress:
   enabled: true
   hosts:
   - name: sonarqube.example.com
   path: "/*"
   annotations:
   kubernetes.io/ingress.class: "gce-internal"
   kubernetes.io/ingress.allow-http: "false"
 ```

 ## Monitoring

-This Helm chart offers the possibilitie to monitor SonarQube with Prometheus.
+This Helm chart offers the possibility to monitor SonarQube with Prometheus.
 Per default the jmx metrics for the Web Bean and the CE Bean are exposed on port 8000 and 8001.
 These Values can be configures with `prometheusExporter.webBeanPort` and `prometheusExporter.ceBeanPort`.

 ### PodMonitor